-Funds with deficit balances as of June 30, 2022, are as follows:
+Funds with deficit balances as of June 30, 2023, are as follows:

-Fund Balance
+Fur Fund Balance

 Deficits

-School Lunch Fund \$ 364,730
+School Lunch Fund \$ 416,663

+Other Grants Fund 427,886

+Education Entitlement Grants Fund 24,702

-Continuing Education Funds 266,460
+Continuing Education Fund 96,909

-The deficit in the continuing education funds will be funded by future private grant activity.
+The deficit in the continuing education, education entitlement grants and other grants funds will be funded by future grant activity.
 The school lunch fund will be funded by a combination of charges of services and general fund contributions.